edygohe/geotab_agent/ARCHITECTURE.md

 # System Architecture: Geotab Add-In Generator

-This document outlines the multi-agent system architecture for the automated generation of Geotab Add-Ins
+This document outlines the multi-agent system architecture for the automated generation of Geotab Add-Ins.

 ## Flow Diagram